MicrosoftDocs/power-automate-docs/articles/mobile-manage-flows.md

 View a list of all flows that you created and, for each flow, view its events and actions, enable or disable it, and explore its run history.

 **Prerequisites**
-- Install the mobile app for Flow.
+- Install the mobile app for Flow on a [supported device](getting-started.md#work-with-flows-from-your-phone).
-- If you don't already have a flow, create one on [the website for Microsoft Flow](https://flow.microsoft.com/en-us/).
+- If you don't already have a flow, create one on [the website for Microsoft Flow](https://flow.microsoft.com/).
 For easier testing, use one that you can trigger yourself instead of waiting for an external event.

 The flow in this tutorial runs when you receive mail from a specific address: